pratickchokhani/synchronizer/README.md

 # synchronizer
 Synchronizes folder across two systems (master and slave).
-There is no distinction between master and slave, just that master creates ServerSocket and client connects to it
+There is no distinction between master and slave, just that master creates ServerSocket and client connects to it.

+There are few caveats in the current implementation:
+1. Once the connection is disconnected, the system does not establish the connection again and server in both the systems will have to restart.
+This is because of time constraint and can be taken care of in the next version.
+2. The content of the file is not checked while comparing and only the latest version is kept.

 Requirements: maven, Java 1.8 or later